ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 * a start date in the past and no end date

 * no start date and an end date in the future

 * a start date in the past and an end date in the future

-An UNTRAVERSABLE route being inbound to a step may propagate to the outbound routes of that step according to the logic below, even where those routes are current.
-This ensures that business steps sitting downstream of an UNTRAVERSABLE route are marked as not currently actualisable, for example: the route into English Votes for English Laws consideration has an end date in the past since the standing orders governing EVEL were first suspended and then removed.
-This means the bridge into EVEL is UNTRAVERSABLE.
-By propagating untraversability into following routes in the EVEL procedure, we taint the roads off the closed bridge as also being closed by marking those routes as UNTRAVERSABLE.
-This allows us to flag that subsequent business steps are also not currently actualisable.

 We aim to expand the procedure model to include availability periods for routes.
 This would allow us to say a route was closed and then re-opened.

 ### Routes from business steps

-A business step with an input being UNTRAVERSABLE has all outputs being UNTRAVERSABLE.

-A business step which does not have an input which is UNTRAVERSABLE:
+A business step:

 * emits a FALSE if that business step has not been actualised